 Valerian, Besson described, will have a love story amid a larger story of good versus evil, although he said he hopes to escape the pattern of movies where the villain is introduced in the first 10 minutes and everything is on a clear-cut path.

-Besson also showed off elaborate designs for world, starships and aliens, some seen in the bande desine, some brand new, on which he’s been working for the past nine months with four artists from around the world.
+He also showed off elaborate designs for world, starships and aliens, some seen in the bande desine, some brand-new, on which he’s been working for the past nine months with four artists from around the world.

 “I don’t isolate them, I protect them in their creativity,” he said.
 “They are safe because I protect them.
 We don't talk about money or shooting.
 We are in our world and just create.”

-The casting of his actors was announced at this year’s Cannes film festival where the project sold international territories.
-Dane DeHaan is playing Valerian (“I think he will be huge, and he has a way of attracting the camera,” Besson offered.) while model-turned-actress Cara Delevingne won the part of Laureline, but only after five hours of camera tests. ("She’s a beginner but she learns fast,” he described her.)
+The casting of Besson's actors was announced at this year’s Cannes Film Festival, where the project was sold to international territories.
+Dane DeHaan is playing Valerian (“I think he will be huge, and he has a way of attracting the camera,” Besson offered), while model-turned-actress Cara Delevingne won the part of Laureline, but only after five hours of camera tests ("She’s a beginner but she learns fast,” said the helmer).

-Besson plans to kick off a six month shoot in January 2016, aiming for a 2017 release date.
+The filmmaker plans to kick off a six-month shoot in January, aiming for a 2017 release date.

 So does that theoretically allow him to show off something next Comic-Con?

-“I will be back here in a year,” he promised.
+“I will be back here in a year,” Besson promised.